Stamp 4 Ireland

 A stamp 4 also enables access to state funds and public funded services and is a pathway to Irish citizenship.

 There are different routes an individual can take to acquire Stamp 4, including entrepreneurship, investment, marriage, and long-term residency.
-However, citizens of a non-visa-required country don’t need a visa to enter Ireland.
+However, UK citizens do not need a Stamp 4 or any other immigration permission to live, work, or study in Ireland.

 You qualify for the Ireland Stamp 4 if you have been granted immigration permission to: